In this Ultimate Kolkata Travel Guide, I’m going to share 25 Best things to Do in Kolkata.

-Howrah Station is Kolkata’s second railway station and one of India’s largest.
+Howrah Station is Kolkata’s second railway station and one of India’s largest!
 It’s said that an estimated two million people arrive and depart by Howrah station each day.

 Note: Getting from the airport to Howrah Station should take at the least 45 minutes, but expect it to take over an hour if you’re traveling during peak traffic hours or during a festival.
 It’s further than Sealdah Station and you have to cross the river.

 Kumortuli or the potter’s colony of Kolkata was by far one of the most fascinating highlights of the city for me.
-The colony is reknown for their production of clay idols of Hindu gods and goddesses.
+The colony is known for their production of clay idols of Hindu gods and goddesses.
 I visited before the big Kali festival, so many sculptors were busy at work sculpting Kali goddess statues.

 There are hundreds of potter shops and their work supplies Kolkata and is exported throughout India.